 What is Hartmann’s procedure?

 Hartmann’s procedure involves removing a piece of large bowel (colon).
 It is usually performed as an emergency.
-The 2 ends of bowel were not joined together because your surgeon decided the risks were too high.
+The two ends of bowel were not joined together because your surgeon decided the risks were too high.
 Your surgeon made a colostomy (your large bowel opening onto your skin).
 The other end was closed as a rectal stump.
 Your surgeon has decided it is safe to join the two ends of your bowel back together.

 What are the benefits of surgery?